kitterman-t/zotero-mcp-server/README.md

 - `delete_item`: Delete an item from the Zotero library
 - `get_item_types`: Get list of all available Zotero item types
 - `get_item_fields`: Get available fields for a specific item type
+- `upload_attachment`: Upload a file attachment to a Zotero item (Sandboxed)
+- `ingest_arxiv_paper`: Robustly ingest an ArXiv paper with metadata and PDF

 ## Documentation